-The Simcyp Simulator includes a full PBPK model together with extensive libraries on demographics, developmental physiology and the ontogeny of drug elimination pathways.
+The Simcyp Simulator includes a full PBPK model together with extensive libraries on demographics, developmental physiology, and the ontogeny of drug elimination pathways.
 It links in vitro data to in vivo ADME and pharmacokinetic/pharmacodynamic (PK/PD) outcomes to help explore potential clinical scenarios and support decision-making in drug development.

-The adult and pediatric (neonate to age 2) versions of the Simcyp Simulator (Simcyp Pediatric) have been used in the seven applications in this paper, categorized as:
+The adult and pediatric (including neonate to age 2) versions of the Simcyp Simulator have been used in the 10 applications in this paper, categorized as:

 - Drugs developed specifically for children diseases or children's conditions as varied from adults; - Dosing in children.
 In infants and neonates, PBPK models incorporating pediatric ontogeny can more accurately predict the drug PK as compared to allometry, when there is a sufficient understanding of the ADME process of the drug and the ontogeny is well-characterized for those processes; - Formulation/bridging for children.
-Liquid versus oral, extended release, transdermal delivery, topicals and other options have been achieved via PBPK bridging analyses; - DDI in children.
-Aligned with organ development, the DDI liability may vary widely from the adult data.
+Liquid versus oral, extended release, transdermal delivery, topicals, and other options have been achieved via PBPK bridging analyses; - DDI in children.
+Aligned with organ development, the DDI liability may vary widely from the adult data; - Scaling from adult to adolescents; - Optimizing of combination therapy for children.